alonfai/CodingTest/README.md

+## Weather Application

+***

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It showcase a weather app, fetching data from the `https://openweathermap.org/` API service, displaying the current weather conditions of Australia’s major capital cities.
+It showcase a weather app, fetching data from the `https://openweathermap.org/` API service, displaying the current weather conditions of Australia’s major capital cities in responsive flexbox layout.
 It displays the name of the city, current temperature and conditions,

 ## Code practises and NPM modules used